 - Deductions subject to the 2% limit,

-- · Deductions not subject to the 2% limit, and
+- Deductions not subject to the 2% limit,

-- · Expenses you cannot deduct.
+- Expenses you cannot deduct, and

-It also describes how to report your deductions.
+- How to report your deductions.

 Expenses in each category are presented in a list followed by information about those items that need more explanation.